England. Change location

 Tuition strategy

-This module provides a range of learning events, online tutorials and face-to-face tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
+This module provides a range of online learning events and online tutorials.
 Although not compulsory, tutorials will help you consolidate your learning.

 Working with others